stonesteel1023/testForStringConcatenation/README.md

 **result**
 ---

-testConcat  ->  ---- nanoTime
+* testConcat  ->  ---- nanoTime

-testPlus    ->  ---- nanoTime
+* testPlus    ->  ---- nanoTime

-testStringBuilder ->  ---- nanoTime
+* testStringBuilder ->  ---- nanoTime

+** StringBuilder is the best way to concate STRINGS